How to Secure а VPS Server? – Actionable Tips

 According to Verizon, weak passwords sit at the bottom of an estimated 81% of all data breaches, highlighting people’s lack of respect for the importance of login credentials.

-With login data leaking left, right, and center, the problem is no longer concerning weak passwords alone.
-Reused credentials are just as dangerous because they enable hackers to use a single data breach to compromise multiple accounts.
+With sensitive data leaking left, right, and center, the problem is no longer concerning weak passwords alone.
+Same passwords across platforms are just as dangerous because they enable hackers to use a single data breach to compromise multiple accounts.

 WHM’s Host Access Control gives you the option of allowing or denying individual IPs access to the following services: